 It turns out, when I don’t have an audience to react to, when I cut out all the stupid things I say and the mistakes I make while saying them, my talks are significantly shorter.
 I considered adding more content but I was afraid it wouldn’t make my argument any stronger.
 At best, it would not be boring.
 I also didn’t really had the time as I was once again in the middle of an international relocation.
 I contacted the conference organizers, explained my situation and was given a short slot in the schedule.
 I’m very grateful for their support and flexibility.

 This was my journey in virtual conference talk preparation.
 Here’s what I learned along the way:

 - Preparing my presentation wasn’t much different than before.
 Sure, there’s a pandemic and I feel much less energized to get anything done.
 But in the end, slides were just slides and with mounting pressure I regained productivity.

 - I don’t think I want to sign up for another virtual conference.
 I’ll let these two happen and see how well it goes.
 But overall, I see the value of real life, humans-in-the-room conferences clearer than ever before.
 Talking into the void just isn’t the same as having an audience, be it engaged or bored, that I can react to.

 - I have yet to see, but I doubt that chat rooms make up for the informal hallway chats and dinner conversations real life conferences are full of.

 Hope to see you all soon.
 Preferably at a safe, in-person conference.
-Stay healthy!
+Stay safe!